Shrewsbury High Prep School A GSG School

 Since September 2015, Kate Millichamp, previously assistant head of Wolverhampton Grammar Junior School which she helped set up with the head after joining school in 2007.
 Before that was at Brewood Middle School for seven years, teaching maths and art to years 5-8.

-Boys and girls are admitted into the nursery from age 3 ‘with no formal testing.’
-Places in reception by means of formal assessments during...
+Entry into the nursery from age 3 ‘with no formal testing.’
+Places in reception by means of formal assessments during a day spent at...

 Special Education Needs